KanhaKanhaiya/big6/README.md

 This repository is Home to ***The big6 Project***.

 This repository **does not** contains source code.
-The source code is present in the following links :
+The source code is present in the following repositories :

 ### GitHub